hammadtahirch/web-crawler/README.md

 # What is this?
-Hey guys!
-I just received a challenge from Agency Analytics.
-This is my solution!
-In order to get this challenge going, I created a docker box.
-Been using it for a while and really like it's simplicity.
-For this challenge, I decided to create a bootstrap frontend website where the user can submit a URL and a number of pages to crawl. the request and save data into db.
-I am using a Laravel 9 framework for this project on a PHP 8+ nginx server.
-Please refer yourself to this readme for a full explanation on how it works.
+I recently received a challenge from Agency Analytics and have created a solution.
+To start the challenge, I utilized a Docker container for its simplicity.
+For this specific challenge, I built a Bootstrap frontend website where the user can submit a URL and specify the number of pages to crawl.
+The website will then process the request and store the data in a database.
+I am using the Laravel 9 framework and a PHP 8+ nginx server for this project.
+For a detailed explanation on how the solution works, please refer to the accompanying readme file.

 ## About This challenge